top of page

 2 weeks after that, they gave him the DTAP

-Then at 8 months admitted to the hospital for the respiratory virus RSV where we stayed for 5 days went home for 2 and went back for another week
+Then, at 8 months, we were admitted to the hospital for the respiratory virus RSV, where we stayed for 5 days, went home for 2, and went back for another week.

 I was so confused I needed answers.
 I used my legal background to start researching and fell deep into the rabbit hole.
-It was a rough couple of years unraveling a lot.
-The realization of the chemical cocktail that I allowed my child to have literally made me sick followed by one hell of a panic attack, tears, and massive guilt.
+It was a rough couple of years of processing and unraveling a lot.
+The realization of the chemical cocktail that I allowed my child to have made me sick, followed by one hell of a panic attack, tears, and massive guilt.
 Guilt for years.
 I lost all faith in our medical system.

 A NEW OUTLOOK

 I attended another Kids Health Conference in the fall of 2015 and learned even more about vaccines.
-I was horrified even more.
+I was even more horrified.

 WHAT ABOUT ME?